colinbourassa/14cux-firmware/utils/srec/readme.txt

 V1.45   Fix compiler warnings for ignored return values (not published) V1.46   Fix srec2bin creation when last address is 0xFFFFFFFFF

+V1.50   Increase buffer to cope with data fields larger than 32 bytes
+        Speed improvement when creating output binary file V1.51   Print unsigned integers using %u formatter

 The utilities now compile using the free MinGW GNU based tools as well as GCC under Linux using Gnu Make.